 Ten days before the attack on Pearl Harbor, the reconnaissance pilots reported that Japanese transports were milling around in a large circle in the South China Sea.
 On December 1, the tankers were ordered to the perimeter of Clark Field to guard against Japanese paratroopers.
-The 194th protected the north end of the airfield and the 192nd the south end.
+The tanks of both battalions were sent to predetermined positions with the 192nd being sent to an area north and east of Ft.
+Stotsenburg and the 194th going to an area with heavy Cogan grass, below Watch Hill, between the two main runways of Clark Field.
 From this time on, two tank crew members remained with each tank at all times and were fed from food trucks.
 It was the men manning the radios in the 192nd Tank Battalion’s communications tent who were the first to learn of the Japanese attack on Pearl Harbor on the morning of December 8.
 Major Ted Wickord, the 192nd’s commanding officer, Gen. James Weaver, and Major Ernest Miller, the CO of the 194th, read the messages of the attack.
 Miller left the tent and informed his officers of the attack.
 He also ordered his officers to have the half-tracks join the tanks at Clark Field.
 Their job was to engage Japanese paratroopers.
 All the members of the tank and half-track crews were ordered to the north end of Clark Field.
 HQ Company remained behind in their bivouac.

 Around 8:00 A.M., the planes of the Army Air Corps took off and filled the sky.
 At noon the planes landed and were lined up in a straight line to be refueled near the pilots’ mess hall.
 While the planes were being worked on, the pilots went to lunch.
 At 12:45 in the afternoon on December 8, 1941, just ten hours after the attack on Pearl Harbor, he lived through the Japanese attack on Clark Field.
 The tankers were eating lunch when planes approached the airfield from the north.
 At first, they thought the planes were American and counted 54 planes in formation.
 They then saw what looked like raindrops falling from the planes.
 It was only when bombs began exploding on the runways that the tankers knew the planes were Japanese.
 The tankers watched as American pilots attempted to get their planes off the ground.
 As they roared down the runway, Japanese fighters strafed the planes causing them to swerve, crash, and burn.
 Those that did get airborne were barely off the ground when they were hit.
 The planes exploded and crashed to the ground tumbling down the runways.